austraea/DHProject2022/_posts/2022-02-15-Lab 3 Report-First.md

 * [Output Ex2.]( https://regex101.com/r/cZwgGI/1)<br/>

 It was time-consuming, yet it was worth a shot!
 This process allowed me to become familiar with the Regular Expression program.<br/>
 The following records demonstrate my attempts to clean the dataset.
 What I focused on was how to remove as many characters as possible at once.
-After several trials and errors, I found (sometimes unexpectedly!) possible solutions and it's time to crack the codes!
+After several trials and errors, I found (sometimes unexpectedly!) possible solutions, and finally, the time to crack the codes came!

-**First Attempt**
+**First Attempt**<br/>
+In my first attempt, I focused on how to remove the parentheses and the brackets together, which I had not found any solutions yet.
+So I started to my task with removing those special characters separately.

 1. Remove all special characters except for “-, ;, ü, and &”
 RegEx: [^(A-Za-z0-9-;&ü)\s]